-Prior to giving effect to this offering and the concurrent senior convertible preferred stock offering, the equity holders of PCT would have owned approximately 16.3% of our common stock outstanding after consummation of the PCT Merger (exclusive of the warrants to be issued to the PCT equity holders).
+After giving effect to this offering, and the concurrent common stock offering, the equity holders of PCT will own approximately []% of our common stock outstanding immediately after consummation of the PCT Merger (exclusive of the warrants to be issued to the PCT equity holders).
 This represents dilution of the ownership interests and voting power of our current stockholders.